svgpp/svgpp/doc/sphinx/lesson01.rst

 Handling Viewports
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The **svg** element may be used inside SVG document to establish new viewport.
+The **svg** element may be used inside SVG document to establish a new viewport.
 To process new viewport coordinate system, a new user coordinate system several attributes must be processed (**x**, **y**, **width**, **height**, **preserveAspectRatio**, **viewbox**).
 SVG++ will do it itself if we set ``policy::viewport::as_transform`` :ref:`Viewport Policy <viewport-section>` ::